 Platform Consolidation: The Video Conferencing Trend Nobody Expected

 Gartner projected that 40% of organizations would consolidate their collaboration tool stacks by 2025.
 The actual number came in higher.
-The average knowledge worker still toggles between 11 different applications daily, but the pressure to consolidate has become existential.
+The average knowledge worker still toggles between 10 different applications daily, switching up to 1,200 times per day, but the pressure to consolidate has become existential.

 The reason is AI — and this may be the most consequential of all the video conferencing trends we are tracking.
 Video meeting AI features require context to be useful.
 An AI that only sees your Zoom transcript cannot update the Miro board, assign tasks in Asana, or summarize the Notion doc you were discussing.
 Every tool boundary is a context wall that makes AI dumber.